ParmidaGh/Neural-Image-Compression-with-MLP-Autoencoder/README.md

 # Overview

 The system treats image compression as a learned representation problem.
-Rather than storing every pixel directly, each image is decomposed into local \(8 \times 8\) blocks and passed through a compact neural representation.
+Rather than storing every pixel directly, each image is decomposed into local 8 × 8 blocks and passed through a compact neural representation.

-For an \(8 \times 8\) grayscale block:
+For an 8 × 8 grayscale block:

 * The input contains 64 normalized pixel values.
 * A bias term is appended to the input representation.